hazzaldo/FashionBusinessProgram/README.md

 + INDUSTRY EXPOSURE TO FACTORIES (ABROAD) - industry visit (exposure to apparel & textile factories abroad in India).
 + BUYERS DEN - Final project & pitching your brand/label to retail buyers.

-I co-designed and wrote the content of the website.
-I developed the website using HTML, CSS, JS and Bootstrap.
+I co-designed and wrote the content of the website, and I developed the website myself using HTML, CSS, JS and Bootstrap.